MushScope-C242-PS325/Cloud-Computing-Path/README.md

 # Authentication API Using FastAPI & Firebase

-🔐 A modern authentication server that combines the speed of FastAPI with the reliability of Firebase.
-Built for scalable applications requiring robust user management and secure file storage.

 ## ⚡️ Why This Stack?
 - **FastAPI**: Blazing fast performance with async support